CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable TDD skill with excellent executable examples and clear workflow sequencing.
-Its main weakness is moderate verbosity — some sections explain concepts Claude already understands (common mistakes, decision points about when not to test), and the referenced integration skills don't exist in the bundle.
-The core RED-GREEN-REFACTOR cycle is taught effectively through concrete, runnable code.
+This is a solid, actionable TDD skill with excellent executable examples and clear workflow sequencing through the RED-GREEN-REFACTOR cycle.
+Its main weakness is moderate verbosity — some sections explain concepts Claude already understands (common mistakes, decision points) and the end-to-end example partially duplicates the core cycle walkthrough.
+The referenced integration skills lack actual file paths or bundle support.

 Suggestions

-Trim the 'Common Mistakes to Avoid' and 'Decision Points' sections — Claude already understands these TDD principles; keep only non-obvious guidance.
+Trim the 'Common Mistakes to Avoid' and 'Decision Points' sections — Claude already understands TDD anti-patterns; keep only project-specific or non-obvious guidance.

 DimensionReasoningScore